 Ms. Cecala gave an update on staffing.
 Ms. Cecala also reported that JA USA is considering increasing the level of Government funding requiring a waiver from 10%.

 Ms. Cox gave an update on student numbers and JA Inspire registrations.
-Teachers are now requesting for in-person lessons.
-April and May have a large number of JA Days scheduled and need for volunteers is great.
+Teachers are now requesting more in-person lessons.
+April and May have a large number of JA Days scheduled and the need for volunteers is great.
 We may schedule one JA Day as a staff/board JA Day.

 Mr. Alpert reported that MassMutual and Goodwill recently renewed their 3-year commitments, Bell Bank and Alliance Bank will be sponsoring shops in JABT1 and JABT2, respectively for the next 3 fiscal years.